[INDEX] // ALL_DOCS ›

 [TOC] // ON_THIS_PAGE ›

 This page is a quick reference for the GitHub Actions YAML syntax for machine.dev runners.
-For the full per-label reference see Configuration options.
+For the full per-selector reference see Configuration options.

 The basics

-Every machine.dev job needs the machine label and exactly one runner type label (cpu=N or gpu=TYPE):
+Pack every selector into a single label string, led by machine and separated by /.
+Every job needs the leading machine sentinel and exactly one runner type selector (cpu=N or gpu=TYPE):

 jobs: